devdots/minship/Readme.md

         chmod +x $binpath; \
         unset binpath

-You can use this command to update shipit too.
+You can use this command to update minship too.

 *Use `sudo` or replace `/usr/bin/minship` to path somewhere inside your home directory.*